“Worry is like a rocking chair. It gives you something to do but never gets you anywhere.”

 Stress can come from routine things like managing kids, work, and life.
 It can be from a specific event like a job loss or divorce.
 And, stress can also be a result of a traumatic event—either one you experience directly, witness, or in some way are significantly impacted by it.
 Examples of these include accidents, wars, assaults, etc.

-When it comes to stress and ways to relieve stress, the first thing to remember is that it’s okay to be stressed and feel overwhelmed.
+When it comes to stress management and stress relief, the first thing to remember is that it’s okay to be stressed and feel overwhelmed.
 As mentioned, what is stressful to one person may not be stressful to the next.
 One of the keys to relieve stress is to accept that you are feeling stressed, anxious, and overwhelmed.
 Often people place even more stress on themselves when they fight how they are feeling.
-Acceptance of this is vital.
+Acceptance is a vital component of stress relief.

-Now let’s discuss some great ways to relieve stress—fast!
+Now let’s discuss some relaxation techniques to relieve stress—fast!

 Many times this is the last thing someone wants to hear when they are experiencing acute stress, however, it really works.
 ‘Just breathe’ can be hard to hear and hard to do when you are feeling anxious and stressed.
 However, it’s worth trying.
 There are a few different types of breathing that are specifically suggested to help ease stress.
 Here are a few: